January 28, 2026

 Dr. Julie Robillard is an Associate Professor of Neurology at UBC and Scientist in Patient Experience at BC Children’s and Women’s Hospitals.
 She leads the Neuroscience, Engagement and Smart Tech (NEST) lab within Neuroethics Canada, where she brings her background in neuroscience and biomedical ethics to the evaluation and development of social technologies to support brain health across the lifespan.
 A particular interest of her research is the integration of emotion modeling in a wide range of technologies, from social media resources to social robotics.

-Talk title: Are friends electric?
+Talk Title: Are friends electric?
 Social technologies and mental health care

 Dr. Robillard will review how new technologies like AI chatbots and social robots can help, and harm, our mental health.
 She will explore the ethics of our relationships with technology and the role of these relationships in mental health care.